-How to make any kitchen more sociable
+How to make any kitchen more warm & sociable: Home tips from 1981

 To make any kitchen as people-oriented as it is practical, start by rethinking it as a room, not just a place to work.
 Guidelines follow:

 1. Don’t feel locked into typical kitchen colors, wallpaper, cabinets.
 Choose a color scheme you like, treat cabinets as furniture, and use accessories that give a sense of style to the room.
+(See here how people even used to wallpaper their ceilings.)

 2. Open up other areas to the kitchen by knocking out existing walls, installing interior windows, or adding a connecting room.